Modern education with a history of excellence. Putting students first for over a century.

 In 1965, these two institutions came together under a single academic group headed by Robert Jewell of Muskegon.
 Throughout the years that followed, the schools continued to thrive and the group began to expand its outreach through the acquisition of other schools and locations.

 Today, Baker College serves thousands of students across the state of Michigan, as well as across the US through our global campus.
-BC offers diverse academic depth and breath in undergraduate and graduate programs across 8 academic colleges, ranging from health sciences and engineering to business and technology.
+BC offers diverse academic depth and breadth in undergraduate and graduate programs across 8 academic colleges, ranging from health sciences and engineering to business and technology.
 BC strives to cultivate and encourage positive action, critical thought, and the knowledge students need to improve their lives, careers, and the world around them.